Navigating EPF and ESI Compliance for Contractor's Office Staff: What Are the Requirements?

 maheshkumar744

-I have a query.
-There is a contractor X (sole proprietor of his firm) who supply manpower to principle employer.
-Apart from this he does not have any other business.
-He has hired two person A & B for his office work and pay their salary from his pocket.
+Dear Members, I have a query.
+There is a contractor X (sole proprietor of his firm) who supplies manpower to the principal employer.
+Apart from this, he does not have any other business.
+He has hired two persons, A & B, for his office work and pays their salary from his pocket.

-2. If yes, then during inspection how their contribution will be justified as these employee were not deployed at any principle employer site.
+2. If yes, then during inspection, how will their contribution be justified as these employees were not deployed at any principal employer site?

-3. Does he has to maintain their muster roll, wage register, leave register and all other compliance required?
+3. Does he have to maintain their muster roll, wage register, leave register, and all other compliance required?

-4. Can he continue paying their EPF & ESI if he stop supplying manpower and does not have any active contract labor license?
+4. Can he continue paying their EPF & ESI if he stops supplying manpower and does not have any active contract labor license?

 umakanthan53